Scholarly-Projects/annotation_extraction/B/Johnson - 1999 - Soul by soul life inside the antebellum slave mar_chronological_highlights_and_annotations.md

 # Highlights and Annotations from Johnson - 1999 - Soul by soul life inside the antebellum slave mar

+Author Last Name, First Name. *Book Title*.
+Publisher, Year.

-This document contains the extracted highlights and annotations in chronological order.
+This document contains the extracted highlights, annotations, and chapters arranged chronologically.

 ## General Notes
 - **Page 3**: Both of these markets were really clusters of competing arms each of which in turn maintained its own yard for keeping  pens in the parlance of the traded frontage for displaying them